BegumDev/GetSetHoliday/README.md

 ### Code
 * The hero image on the main page was inspired by the 'Love Running Project' from Code Institute.
 * Bootstrap was used for responsiveness.
+* Favicon code block was used was to integrate the icon as seen in the tab of the webpage.

 ### Content
 * All content was written by myself.

 ### Media
 #### All images are used for educational purposes only - all credit to the owners are listed below;
 1. All deals images;